resource-watch/authentication/README.md

 ```
 yarn start
 ```

+Alternatively, you can use `yarn watch` to start a development server with hot-reloading.
+This means that every time you save a file, the TS server will be reloaded automatically.

 Authorization API should now be up and accessible.
 To confirm, open [http://localhost:9000/auth](http://localhost:9000/auth) (assuming the default settings) on your browser, which should show you the authorization sign-in page.

 ### Using Docker